About Tim McHyde and EscapeAllTheseThings.com

-Luke 21:36 — Watch ye therefore, and pray always, that ye may be accounted worthy to escape all these things that shall come to pass, and to stand before the Son of man.
+Luke 21:36 (ESV) — But stay awake at all times, praying that you may have strength to escape all these things that are going to take place, and to stand before the Son of Man.

 If we are to watch and pray for what Jesus prophesied would happen, we must first understand what he described.
 This requires study into Bible prophecy, especially the books of Daniel and Revelation in conjunction with the Olivet Discourse.
 And after we study these things and understand them properly they should help us to improve our walk with our God, as Peter said:

 2 Peter 3:11 (NIV) — Since everything will be destroyed in this way, what kind of people ought you to be?
 You ought to live holy and godly lives